Urban Strategies Council

 East Oakland, CA

 Police contacts for noncriminal, nonviolent emergency calls often lead to unnecessary incarceration and involuntary hospitalizations, sometimes escalate to violence, and drain emergency response resources.
-Recognizing this, the City of Oakland Fire Department will launch a community-based pilot program called Mobile Assistance Community Responders of Oakland (or MACRO) in fall 2021.
+Recognizing this, the Oakland City Council allocated funding for a community-based pilot program called Mobile Assistance Community Responders of Oakland (or MACRO) housed in the Oakland Fire Department.
+A manager for MACRO was hired and has been meeting with Urban Strategies Council, which supported the city’s research into the program.
 This program will provide an alternative to police response and incarceration by diverting non–life threatening 911 calls to nearby community resources.